-The summit is not about presentations from the stage.
-It’s about working with representatives and leaders first to identify what people and skills shortages they struggle with in their sector and geography, then more importantly what initiatives and changes are needed and what organisations and businesses present can do to bridge that gap.
-Where appropriate, it will seek to extend and apply the actions developed at the previous summit (see below), held in Geneva, identifying and assigning additional actions that may be more applicable in-region.
+The Tom McGann Engineering the Future summit worked with industry representatives and leaders to identify the skills shortages they struggle with, then more importantly what changes and initiatives are needed to improve things and what their organisations and businesses can do to bridge that gap.
+The Kuala Lumpur summit sought to extend and apply the actions developed at the previous summit held in Geneva (see below), identifying and assigning additional actions that are applicable.

 Our industry faces an ongoing challenge,attracting talented people to sustain and grow this exciting business.,Every two years, IABM stages,the Tom McGann Memorial Summit to bring together all sides of the broadcast and media industry to find new ways to tackle technical skills shortages, determine future needs for engineering staff resources and address how they might be met.,